ZChipman/IST_719_Visualizing_Volcano_Data/README.md

 Utilized various data visualization techniques to create a poster on a dataset detailing volcanic eruptions using R and Adobe Illustrator.

+Zachary_Chipman_Final_Poster.pdf: Poster for the IST719 final project.

+Zachary_Chipman_Final_Poster.R: R code used to make plots shown in the poster.
+These plots will vary slightly to the ones in the final poster as some aesthetic edits were made in Adobe illustrator.
+R-studio will be required to view this file.

+Sources are listed at the bottom of the poster.

 (Note: Video presentation not included due to its size)